FBI previously warned about school shooting threat made on YouTube comment

 More Parkland School Shooting Headlines

-Robert Lasky, FBI Special Agent in Charge of the Miami Division, confirmed Thursday that the FBI received information last year about a YouTube comment.
+Robert Lasky, FBI Special Agent in Charge of the Miami Division, confirmed Thursday that the FBI received information last year about a school threat made on a YouTube comment.

 "The comment simply said, 'I'm going to be a professional school shooter,'" Lasky said.
 "No other information was included with that comment, which would indicate a time, location or true identity of the person who made that comment."